 The Company's goodwill balance has an indefinite life and is not expected to be deductible for income tax purposes.
 Substantially all of the Company's other intangible assets are its trade names and trademarks which have an indefinite life.

 Other assets

-Noncurrent Other assets consist primarily of qualifying prepaid expenses for maintenance, beer and wine licenses, and utility, security and other deposits.
+Noncurrent Other assets consist primarily of investments and qualifying prepaid expenses for maintenance, and utility and other deposits.

 Accrued expenses and other liabilities

 Accrued expenses and other consist of the following: